NKI-AI/dlup/README.md

 - Annotation classes which can load GeoJSON and ASAP formats and convert these to masks.

 ### Quickstart
 The package can be installed using `pip install dlup`.
-However, that requires the installation of the beta (upstream) version of [shapely](https://github.com/shapely/shapely) using `pip install git+https://github.com/shapely/shapely.git`.